jvmahon/Homebridge-HomeSeer4/README.md

 Information on github and in the wiki section may be more up-to-date than in the README file downloaded from 'npm'.
 Its strongly recommended that you check the github.com information (both the README and the wiki section) for up-to-date information and assistance.

+## Need Help?
+You should immediately check out the Wiki section after reading this page.
+It has a lot of helpful information, particularly for first-time users.

 ## Posting Issues
 Please don't post issues on the HomeSeer forums - while I occasionally check there, you will get a quicker response raising your issue in the "Issues" section of github at www.github.com/jvmahon/homebridge-homeseer4